6 sleeping tips for babies with reflux

 Reflux is common in many young babies because the muscles at the very top of their stomach aren’t strong enough yet to hold down milk.
 Reflux or spitting up will usually go away with age.
 As their digestive system matures, they start to sit up and can sit for longer periods, which means their stomach muscles get stronger.

-As parents, it’s only natural to wonder how we can support our little ones and how to help a baby with reflux sleep at night.
+As parents, it’s only natural to wonder how we can support our little ones and how to help babies with reflux sleep at night.
 Because when the baby isn’t sleeping, no one is sleeping!
 So here are 6 handy ways you can help your reflux-affected baby sleep more peacefully.

 1. Sleep them on their back